Submission and grading

 It is possible to submit a thesis as soon as it is finished regardless of the time of the year.

-However, for reporting purposes NHH operate by semester divisions, within midnight on 20 December and 20 June (from spring 2019, the deadline will be 1 June).
+However, for reporting purposes NHH operate by semester divisions, within midnight on 20 December and 1 June.
 If you submit your thesis after a deadline, it will be registered as submitted the following semester.
 You must have your study right to submit the paper.

 Before you submit your thesis, you must register the title in Studentweb.
 Be accurate about the typing and capitalization – what you type will appear on your Diploma.
 Please check that your name is correctly spelled in Studentweb.

 How to register the title in Studentweb:

 - Find the course code for the Thesis xxxTHE, for example by Active Courses and click on it.